 Summary of an unnecessary tooth extraction claim

 In a case where a 31 year-old patient was incorrectly informed by her dentist that she had extensive infection around her teeth which could lead to endocarditis (an infection of the structures around the heart), the dentist pulled 14 of her teeth.
 The patient then had to go through the humility of dentures at such a young age.
 Recovery for her to undergo dental implants to replace her natural teeth was accomplished.
+Case settled for a significant amount.

 Your Rights in a Dental Malpractice Claim